🇦🇺 Australia

 Building Associate Visa Pathway Australia

-Building Associates can migrate to Australia via two employer-sponsored pathways: the 482 Temporary Skill Shortage visa (2–4 years temporary) and the 186 Employer Nomination Scheme (permanent).
+Building Associates can migrate to Australia via the 482 Temporary Skill Shortage visa or 186 Employer Nomination Scheme.
 Both require VETASSESS skills assessment and employer sponsorship.
-This occupation is on the CSOL but not the PMSOL.
+The complete pathway typically takes 6–12 months from application to visa grant.

 Key Facts